Easy recipe to make Homemade Hummingbird Nectar or sugar water that will definitely keep the hummingbirds coming to your feeders all season long.

 Provide perches.
 Hummingbirds don’t rest often, but when they do, they need a place to make their nests and take a snooze for a little bit.
 Planting shrubs and trees that offer cover from other prey and protection from weather, will go a long way to promoting a healthy habitat for hummingbirds of all ages.
 Some favorite trees and shrubs that are best for hummingbirds are oak, birch, poplar and hornbeam.

 Water.
-Even though you might provide a feeder filled with sugar nectar, hummingbirds still need a source for fresh water.
-Believe it or not these birds love their baths and refreshing themselves with clean water.
+Even though you might provide a feeder filled with sugar nectar, hummingbirds like butterflies and bees still need a source for fresh water.
 If you can, opt for a fountain that gently dribbles water out for instant hummingbird satisfaction.

 Best Outdoor Feeders for Hummingbirds